cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 5. Noticing the effect of the newly emerged quality on the experience of the difficult situation.
 6. Developing an action plan using these optimizing resources for future coping.

-**Therapeutic Process**

-The therapist guides the patient through this process:

-1. Imagining a situation where they feel at their best and identifying the qualities of the "best self."
-2. Bringing those qualities into a difficult situation to experience it differently.
-3. Discovering new inner coping resources.
-4. Noticing the effect of the newly emerged quality on the experience of the difficult situation.
-5. Developing an action plan using these optimizing resources for future coping.

 ### Sensitivity to Context

-**Sensitivity to Context**

 - People become increasingly aware of how the context of an experience affects their actual experience (Stage 6)
 - Ability to understand how antecedent states impact state of mind and behavior
 - Understanding that early childhood experiences and current behaviors of significant others should be considered in context